ashhendrata/romcom_highlights/README.md

 ### For the final presentation:

+Looking ahead, a possible next step is to combine the three classifiers into an ensemble to leverage their complementary strengths and improve overall robustness.
+I can also move beyond 10 second segments by incorporating temporal context with an LSTM or small transformer over successive clip embeddings, smoothing predictions and capturing the narrative build-up.
+In the modeling sphere, I think we should explore the deep architectures mentioned above.
+To reduce annotation effort and adapt to new films, active-learning or semi-supervised pretraining as mentioned previously would focus labeling where it’s most informative.
+Regardless, delving deeper into the project made me realize the importance of the user study to help calibrate what can be really subjective.

 ## Contributions

 Thank you for being here!
 This was a solo project with the following stages:
-1. **Data Collection and Annotation (about 20 hours)**: selected and downloaded 10 short rom-coms, determined labeling guidelines, and manually annotated clips.
+1. **Data Collection and Annotation (about 20 hours)**: selected and downloaded 6 short rom-coms, determined labeling guidelines, and manually annotated clips.
 2. **Preprocessing and Feature Handling (about 20 h)**: implemented and refined scripts for segmentation, transcript splitting, feature extraction (textual, audtory, visual), and feature merging.
 3. **Modeling & Evaluation (about 15 h)**: created MFCC, BERT, and ResNet-18 feature pipelines, trained and finetuned logistic regression, random forest, and gradient-boosted classifiers.
 4. **Poster Creation and Documentation (about 10 h)**: designed graphics for poster, drafted README (especially the replication instructions), and ensured steps were reproducable and detailed.